UgeneGorelik/Python-Parsing/README.md

-Examples in parsing files in JSON XML YAML formats
+Examples in parsing files in CSV ,JSON ,XML ,YAML formats